patnorris/DecentralizedAIonIC/README.md

 ```

 ## Cycles for Production Canisters
-Due to the IC's reverse model, developers charge their canisters with cycles to pay for any used computational resources.
+Due to the IC's reverse gas model, developers charge their canisters with cycles to pay for any used computational resources.
 The following can help with managing these cycles.

 Fund wallet with cycles (from ICP): https://medium.com/dfinity/internet-computer-basics-part-3-funding-a-cycles-wallet-a724efebd111